Join a collaborative community of aspiring educators in this affordable and supportive pathway to a California Teaching Credential!

 -

-Practical Experience: Teacher Residents will work alongside a Mentor Teacher in the classroom for a minimum of 3 full days each week.
-As the program progresses, residents will take on increasing responsibilities, ensuring they are well-prepared for their own classrooms upon completion.
+Practical Experience: Resident Teachers will work alongside a Mentor Teacher in the classroom for a minimum of 3 -4 full days per week.
+As the program progresses, residents will take on increasing responsibilities, ensuring they are well-prepared to teach in their own classrooms upon program completion.

 -

-Credential Classes and Assesments: Residents take coursework online two evenings per week at TCSJ and engage in ongoing California Commission on Teaching Credentialing (CTC) assessments during the year.
+Credential Classes: Residents take online coursework through one of our credentialing partners and engage in ongoing California Commission on Teaching Credentialing (CTC) assessments during the year.

 -